EraldyHq/kubee/resources/charts/healthchecks/README.md

 # Healthckecks.io integration

 ## About
-This Kube-e Chart permits to monitor [healthchecks.io](https://healthchecks.io).
+This Kubee Chart permits to monitor [healthchecks.io](https://healthchecks.io).

 It will scrape the [Healthchecks.io prometheus endpoint](https://healthchecks.io/docs/configuring_prometheus/)